charliemenke/qkk/README.md

 ### QKK (Quick Kubernetes)

-QKK is a very simple cli tool that allows users to run kubectl actions on resources while also searching for a specific resource name.
+QKK is a simple cli tool that allows users to run (most) kubectl verbs on resources while also searching for a specific resource name.

 A common pattern is to search for some kubernetes resource, copy its name, then run that action via a copy paste.
 Now all that is combined in one tool, no more taking your hands off the keyboard.
+Instead, `qkk` will present you with a quick list of resources that matched your optional pattern for you to select from.

 #### Installation